RWS-CFNS/cap-dab-server/README.md

 # Warning method
 TODO

-# Unsupported
+# Limitations
-- OE (Other Ensemble) announcement switching
+- OE (Other Ensemble) announcement switching is not supported
-- Secondary service components
+- Secondary service components are currently not configurable from the TUI

 # TODO
 - [x] Automatically create fifo